-It may be beneficial to schedule monthly or regular team meetings where you use your project management software or a tool like Fellow.app to review all of the initiatives.
+It may be beneficial to schedule monthly or regular team meetings where you use a tool like Fellow.app to review all of the initiatives.
 Consistent and regular interaction will help remote workers feel included within the organization.

 Video conferencing creates the space for remote workers to stay engaged and connected to the larger picture.
 Here, every single member of the group will have an opportunity to talk about the projects they’re working on and the challenges they’re facing.
 On conference calls, team members might be distracted, but with a video, they are more likely to be present.
 If your team consists of remote workers, and employees that work in the office, it can be useful to have every team member dial into meetings with video chat.
 Scheduling a time when everyone can come together is an exceptional way to build empathy and bridge the gap between employees in the office and remote employees.